 I said, “You know what?
 I’m going to finish my product and I’m going to get going on my business.”

 I came back to New York, life as usual.
-I ended up going to a smaller conference and I walked away with a lot of friends and I thought, “Wow, this would have been a great if the Web Summit had something like the model of camp, or a closed setting where people could meet and actually get to know each other.
-An event where your interactions with people were more than their one page resume or two minute pitch.”
+I ended up going to a smaller conference and I walked away with a lot of friends and I thought, “Wow, this would have been great if the Web Summit had something like the model of camp, or a closed setting where people could meet and actually get to know each other.
+An event where your interactions with people were more than their one-page resume or two-minute pitch.”

 Ryan: So what happened next?

 Marva: Sachin called me in the middle of the night with his big idea.
 He said, “Let’s make our own non-conference.
 We can bring investors, entrepreneurs, mentors, and speakers on one leveled playing field and let them be in a camp setting and see how it works.”

 Sachin: Then, I called up David.
 The three of us got on the call and David said, “Let’s do it,” and that’s how the whole journey of un-conferencing started.
 We put everything together in three or four months.

 Marva: You know, Ryan, in 2009 when Web Summit started, it was very much like Survive and Thrive.
 It was only 500 people in Ireland, in a pub, drinking.

 Sachin: It was a very small conference, but it lead to massive success.
 However, as the conference grew, their business model changed to become a franchise model.
 And they continued to grow.

 Marva: If you wanted to find your exit and wanted a big company to buy you, or you wanted a joint venture, or you wanted to do an MNA, that may have been the place to go.
 But for small startup companies, there’s no more value in Web Summit.
 It no longer exists.

 Ryan: Do you think this is why you see the proliferation of smaller conferences coming up?